Oracle SQL Extensions - Glossary

 Primary key

-One or more columns that define a unique row in a table.
-A table can contain only one primary key.
+One or more columns that uniquely identify each row in a table and cannot contain NULL values.
+A table can have only one primary key constraint, although it may consist of multiple columns.

 Pseudocolumn